Why Your Dog Can’t Breathe And What You Need To Do

 What Are The Risks Of Brachycephalic Obstructive Airway Surgery (BOAS Surgery)

-No surgery is without risk and this is one surgery where post op complications can be very serious.
-Please discuss these with your veterinary surgeon so that you understand the risks specific to your dog as they are all different.
+No surgery is without risk and this is one surgery where post-op complications can be very serious.

 The vast majority of dogs that do suffer from complications are those that are older than 2 years, are overweight and have a serious obstructive disease.